openshift/release/docs/dptp-triage-sop/infrastructure-jobs.md

 #### Culprit

-The repo is in a bad state where someone has pushed directly to the `master` or `main` branch.
+The repo is in a bad state where someone has pushed directly to the future release branch.

 #### Resolution